 \section{Abstract}

-We study the phase portraits with positive probability of random planar homogeneous vector fields of degree $n.$ In particular, for $n=1,2,3,$ we give a complete solution of the problem and, moreover, either we give the exact value of each probability or we estimate it by using the Monte Carlo method.
-It is remarkable that all but two of these phase portraits are characterized by their index at the origin and by their number of invariant straight lines through it.
+In this paper, we study the probability of occurrence of phase portraits in the set of random planar homogeneous polynomial vector fields, of degree $n$.
+In particular, for $n=1,2,3,$ we give the complete solution of the problem; that is, we either give the exact value of each probability of occurrence or we estimate it by using the Monte Carlo method.
+Remarkably is that all but two of these phase portraits are characterized by the index at the origin and by the number of invariant straight lines through this point.

 {\sl Mathematics Subject Classification 2010:} 37H10, 34F05.

 {\sl Keywords:} Ordinary differential equations with random coefficients; planar homogeneous vector fields; index; phase portraits.